getappmap/appmap-js/docs/reference/appmap-java.md

 ### Using IntelliJ IDEA Run Configurations

-If you're using JetBrains IntelliJ IDEA, we recommend using [run configurations to create AppMaps](/docs/reference/jetbrains#create-appmaps-with-tests).
+If you're using JetBrains IntelliJ IDEA, we recommend using [run configurations to create AppMap Data](/docs/reference/jetbrains#create-appmap-data-from-junit-test-runs).

 ### Recording tests with Maven